 Working from home is our new normal now.
 And it could be a first for you as a manager, where you are handling your entire team virtually.
 So how is it?
-Are you struggling or you got this?
+Are you struggling or have you got this?

 This was a conversation, I must say, that was worth having in this week’s webinar.
 A saving grace kind of conversation.